Who is this article for?

 How can I hide an offer from a Partner?

-When a partner meets your trigger conditions and earns a reward, the reward first appears in their partner Rewards & Withdrawals page tab as 'pending'.
-This reward is then reviewed by the company to make sure everything is attributed correctly.
+When a partner meets your trigger conditions and earns a commission, the commission first appears in their partner Commissions tab as 'pending'.
+This commission is then reviewed by your team to make sure everything is attributed correctly.

-Once your team approves the reward it will appear on your next rewards invoice.
-Once that invoice is paid, the partner will be able to withdraw their rewards.
+Once your team approves the commission it will appear on your next partner commission invoice.
+Once that invoice is paid and the charge has been processed, the partner will be able to withdraw their commissions.
+For more information on your partner commission invoice see the Paying your partner commissions and Partner commission invoices support guides.